 Chair of Governors Update

-The first half term of this academic year is already over and, as always, the College is buzzing with activity.
+The first half of this academic year is already nearly over and, as always, much has been happening.

 Chair of Governors